I am sure that none of y’all need an introduction to Kachava. If you are familiar with meal replacement shakes, then you’d be aware of it.

 The protein blend in GOL contains 13 sprouts that include pea, brown rice, amaranth, buckwheat, millet, quinoa, chia seeds and lentils.
 That’s not all, but those are the primary ingredients.
 Quite diverse and delivers all 9-essential amino acids and BCAAs.

 The fruit and veggie blend is equally extensive and includes, Baobab, berries, broccoli, kale, parsley, cucumber and asparagus to name a few.
+Check out more of these on Amazon here.

 Further, there’s a blend of organic greens, raw probiotics and organic fiber.